 Tornadoes are nature’s weapon of choice when it comes to immediate yet unprecedented destruction.
 These funnels of rotating air can touch down within minutes and go on an unstoppable wrecking spree.
 As awe inspiring and scary as they are, these freaks of mother nature demand admirable respect for they always leave a death count in their wake.
 Here’s a look at 5 of the deadliest tornadoes in U.S history.

 1- The Tri-State Tornado

 (Missouri, Illinois and Indiana.)
 March 18th,1925

-This monster that hit ground zero on March 18th, 1925 began its destruction at 1:00pm, 3 miles North west of Ellington, Missouri and ended at 4:30pm, 3 miles South west of Petersburg, Indiana.
-The total distance it covered was 235 miles with an average width of 3600 feet, however the width reached over 1 mile at certain points.
+This monster hit ground zero on March 18th, 1925 and began its destruction at 1:00pm, 3 miles North west of Ellington, Missouri.
+It ended at 4:30pm, 3 miles South west of Petersburg, Indiana.
+The total distance it covered was 235 miles with an average width of 3600 feet, however its width reached over 1 mile at certain points.
 Three states were affected by the Tri-State Tornado namely Illinois, Indiana and Missouri.
-Its total time on the ground was 3 1/2 hours with average forward speed of 62 miles-per-hour and a record setting speed of 73 miles-per-hour at one point.
+Its total time on the ground meanwhile was 3 1/2 hours with average forward speed of 62 miles-per-hour and a record setting speed of 73 miles-per-hour at one point.
 This Tornado was an F5 on the Fujita Scale with winds reaching near 300 miles-per-hour.
-The destruction it caused resulted in 695 deaths and 2,027 injuries hence making it the deadliest Tornado ever in U.S history.
+The destruction it caused also resulted in 695 deaths and 2,027 injuries hence making it the deadliest Tornado ever in U.S history.

 2- The Great Natchez Tornado